18F/identity-design-system/README.md

 When you're ready to release a new version of the `identity-style-guide` package there are just a few steps to take.

-1. Make sure all the changes intended for release are merged into the `master` branch.
+1. Make sure all the changes intended for release are merged into the `main` branch.
-2. Check out the master branch on your local machine by running `git checkout master`.
+2. Check out the main branch on your local machine by running `git checkout main`.
 3. Run `npm version` to bump the package version, passing one of `patch`, `minor`, or `major` depending on the types of changes included.
    - Example: `npm version patch`
    - This project uses [semantic versioning](https://semver.org/): breaking changes should bump the major version, backwards-compatible changes should bump the minor version, and bug fixes should bump the patch version.